Check out the Scholastic Summer Reading Challenge 2014 "Reading Under the Stars" star constellation guide!

 You can also make your own constellation!
 Cover a sheet of paper with a random assortment of dots.
 See what shapes you and your child can find among the "stars" on the paper.
 Don't forget to give names to your constellations!
 Sometimes constellations come with old folk stories on how they came to appear on the sky.
 With your own constellations you've named - create a fun or silly story on how your special stars came to be.

 Does the sky look the same all night?
 Investigate this question with your child while camping out!

 What You Talk About

 Spend a whole night under the stars with your kids, spotting constellations, observing the moon and more.
-Register now to be a part of the Great American Backyard Campout.
+Pledge to participate in this year's Great American Backyard Campout.